 - In a large skillet brown sausage.
 Drain and set aside.

-- Stir in walnuts if you are using them.
-Pour into a buttered 3 quart casserole pan.
+- Pour into a buttered 3 quart casserole pan.
 Cover and bake for 1 hour.

 - Remove from oven, and serve immediately

 You can place the stuffing in a crock pot on low for 4-5 hours instead of using the oven if needed.

 Amount Per Serving Calories 313Total Fat 27gSaturated Fat 11gTrans Fat 0gUnsaturated Fat 15gCholesterol 66mgSodium 600mgCarbohydrates 6gFiber 1gSugar 3gProtein 12g

 Nutrition Disclaimer: All information presented on this site is intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information shared on dinnersdishesanddesserts.com should only be used as a general guideline.